What happens when my term life insurance policy ends?

 - This allows an otherwise uninsurable individual to keep their life insurance coverage in force.

 The rate guarantee is what keeps your cost from increasing during the policy term.
-If you have a 10-year term policy, for example, the rate guarantee will expire in year eleven, and your cost will go up — if you decide to keep the policy.
+If you have a 10-year term policy, for example, the rate guarantee will expire in the eleventh year, and your cost will go up — if you decide to keep the policy.

-More on that later.
-And not only will the cost go up, but it will also likely go way up!
+Not only will the cost go up, but it’s likely to increase dramatically.
 Here’s an example of what the scheduled premiums may look like for a 10-year term life policy.
 A similar table will be included in your policy.

 When your policy term expires, you will get a renewal notice from the life insurance company that states the new premium for the policy.
 At that point, you’ll need to decide whether to keep the coverage or let it go.

-Your decision will likely come down to two factors: (1) your health condition (a.k.a insurability) at that time, and (2) do you still need life insurance coverage.
+Your decision will likely come down to two factors: (1) your health condition (aka insurability) at that time, and (2) whether or not you still need life insurance coverage.